*8 Minute Read*

 After you have the content ready you should also create a plan to handle customer input that may come in.
 You should most definitely have a way to handle customer complaints should any come through.

 Greater Social Media Marketing Effort

 Often we think we have our marketing efforts sorted but then find out it wasn’t good enough.
 Now, this has been the case with many small businesses and social media marketing.
 Social media is a huge part of everyone’s lives.
 This means that your customers are all very active on social media.

 Not having an aggressive social media marketing effort is like leaving money on the table.
 So this 2nd quarter you should be looking to utilize all the social media channels to drive traffic to your business.
-Social media is not only about bringing in money, its also a vital part of ensuring sustainable growth.
+Social media is not only about bringing in money but it’s also a vital part of ensuring sustainable growth.

 Utilizing social media properly can mean that you sell, retain, provide customer service, and build relationships with your customers.
 So make sure you take all these factors into account when creating your social media plan.